PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/Project_sprint_08_sbor1_games">Project_sprint_08_sbor1_games</a></td>
             <td><b>Project for the game store «Streamchik»</b><br>Historical data on game sales, user and expert ratings, genres, and platforms are available.
-It is necessary to identify patterns that determine the success of a game.
-This will allow you to bet on a potentially popular product and plan advertising campaigns.
-We have data up to 2016.
-It is necessary to plan the company for 2017</td>
+The job is to identify patterns which influence and/or determine the success of any given game, which in turn will allow you to bet on a potentially popular or successful product and plan advertising campaigns.
+Using data up to 2016, the task is to plan for the company for 2017.</td>
             <td rowspan=2 align="center">python, pandas, numpy, scipy, matplotlib.pyplot</td>
         </tr>
         <tr>